yqg36/assignment-2022fall/assignment2/README.md

 Welcome to the assignment 2 of our RL course.
-This assignment consists of three parts:
+This assignment consists of the following parts:

 * Section 2: Implement Q learning in tabular setting (20 points)
 * Section 3: Implement Deep Q Network with pytorch (30 points)